 NWLB is organized to help either unemployed workers or those in low-wage jobs go back to school; it also complements other programs for high school students.
 By 2010, the state estimates it will have a shortage of 334,000 skilled workers for high-demand professions, such as counseling.

-If you have desire to work with individuals of all ages and families, impacting lives through positive interventions and effective prevention programs, a counseling career will meet your career goals.
-Request information from the schools listed below to get started today.
+If you have the desire to work with individuals of all ages and families, impacting lives through positive interventions and effective prevention programs, a counseling career might be the right choice for you.
+You can request information from some of the schools listed below to learn more about their counseling degree programs and how they can help you get started.